tisho/Switch.framerfx/README.md

 # Latest Release

-12/17/2020
+3/24/2021

--   FIX: Compatibility fixes for latest version of Framer that resolve issues with animating border radii and gradient fills.
+-   FIX: Compatibility fixes for latest version of Framer Motion that broke Auto Animate transitions

-10/30/2020

--   FIX: Fixed an issue where border radius wasn't being parsed correctly when using Auto Animate (Thanks, @astegmaier).

-10/07/2020

--   FIX: Fixed an issue that prevented Auto Animate from running on latest version of Framer Motion (Thanks, Victor).

-9/08/2020

--   FIX: Addressed compatibility issues with the version of Framer Motion 2 used in an upcoming release of Framer (Thanks @hemlok). **NOTE** If your prototype suddenly has glitchy/broken animations, you should update to this version (open the insert menu by pressing `I`, then go to the Switch package and wait for the "Update" button to show up).
-Let me know if you continue to have problems after.

-9/01/2020

--   FIX: Fixed an issue that could cause border radius properties to not be parsed correctly.

 **[→ See past releases](#past-releases)**